 User Review( votes)

-When aiming nozzles using the roll-over, be careful not to swivel them too far or the valve will partially close and compromise the spray pattern.
+When aiming nozzles using a roll-over nozzle body, be careful not to swivel them too far or the valve will partially close and compromise the spray pattern.

-Regarding the lower-most nozzle, remember that the ribbon only indicates the centre of the spray cone.
-The cone expands outward and overlaps adjacent cones.
-Therefore, even though the centre of the lower-most nozzle might intersect the bottom of the target canopy, you may still be able to turn it off because the nozzle above has that portion covered.
+When extrapolating, remember that the centre of a nozzle only indicates the centre of the spray pattern.
+Cone and fan angles can span 60 to 110 degrees, depending on the influence of air.
+Therefore, even though the centre of the lower-most nozzle intersects the bottom of the target canopy, you may still be able to turn it off because the nozzle above has that portion covered.